david78k/CB/carotene/README.txt

 - ONetCode.java is called by ONetResponse.java
   This class is a basic element unit for ONet code XML response.

-ClicentTestBasic.java: onet test without onet soc match
+ClicentTestBasic.java: ONet test without onet soc match